Feather River Middle Fork Wild & Scenic

 This is one of the finest wilderness river trips in California, with canyon scenery rivaling the granitic Forks of the Kern, and forest cover reminiscent of Oregon before clear-cutting.
 The rapids are similar in difficulty to those on Cherry Creek - Tuolumne, but spread out over three days and 30 miles, rather than all within 9 miles.

 There are three class V canyons separated by easier rapids.
 The first (unnamed) canyon is a volcanic eastern slope affair with wide open rock gardens and vertical boulder piles.
 Franklin Canyon is metamorphic bedrock with extremely steep rapids, including 12' Franklin Falls.
-Devils Canyon is a precipitous granite canyon punctuated by class VI Granite Dome Falls, followed by many class V boulder slaloms.
+Devil Canyon is a precipitous granite canyon punctuated by class VI Granite Dome Falls, followed by many class V boulder slaloms.

 The Cassady/Calhoun guidebook describes this run mile-by-mile in great detail.
 As the years go by, more and more rapids acquire names, so their newer editions reflect the new names.
 The Holbek/Stanley guidebook reports bony conditions at 500 cfs and huge hydraulics at 3000 cfs, saying the optimum for hardshell kayaks is 2000 cfs.
 That would be way too high for inflatable kayaks, and even rafters are sometimes intimidated by flows that high.